In the Amazon, indigenous debate how to save their lands

 He said he hoped the project could help the Tembe avoid conflict.
 "Right now they're having to burn (logging) trucks, which is a natural defense mechanism for them," Araujo said.
 "But that could have drastic consequences.
 It could lead to deaths.
 But why are they doing that?
 Because the authorities are taking too long to arrive."

-Brazil's 900,000 indigenous people make up about 5% of the country's percent of all of the population and their reservations account for about 14 percent of the country.
+Brazil's 900,000 indigenous people make up about 5% of the country's population and their reservations account for about 14% of its territory.
 Bolsonaro has argued that such large reserves have hindered Brazil's economic interests.
 But the indigenous people of Latin America's largest economy have everything at stake.

 "The Amazon is ending and that's why we're here — so that it doesn't end," said Lorival Tembé, the eldest chieftain, a founder of Tekohaw.
 "We can't let it all end: the birds, all the other animals.
 We're worried.
 We used to drink water from our river and now it's getting polluted.
 A lot has changed.
 Bolsonaro wants to end with Indians.
 But we're here to stand up to that."